Blogpost · February 27, 2026

 PEFT is evolving rapidly.
 Recent developments include:

-- Multi-LoRA inference: Serving multiple adapters simultaneously for different users or tasks.
+• Multi-LoRA inference: Serving multiple adapters simultaneously for different users or tasks on a single GPU.

-- Dynamic rank selection: Automatically choosing the optimal rank per layer.
+• Dynamic rank selection: Automatically choosing the optimal rank per layer instead of using one global rank.

-- DoRA (Weight-Decomposed Low-Rank Adaptation): Improved variant of LoRA with better performance.
+• DoRA (Weight-Decomposed Low-Rank Adaptation): An improved variant of LoRA that decomposes weights into magnitude and direction components for better performance.

-- Task arithmetic: Combining multiple adapters by adding or subtracting their weights.
+• Task arithmetic: Combining or removing capabilities by adding or subtracting adapter weights.

 Conclusion

 Parameter-efficient fine-tuning has democratized LLM customization.
-What once required expensive GPU clusters can now be done on a single consumer-grade GPU.
+What once required expensive GPU clusters can now be done on a single consumer-grade GPU over a few hours.

-LoRA and QLoRA have become the default choice for fine-tuning because they are simple, effective, and well-supported by libraries like Hugging Face PEFT.
+LoRA and QLoRA have become the default starting point for fine-tuning because they are simple, effective, and well-supported by the Hugging Face PEFT library.
+For most teams, QLoRA is the best place to begin: it uses the least memory, works on consumer GPUs, and produces results nearly identical to full fine-tuning.

-Whether you choose LoRA, QLoRA, or traditional adapters depends on your constraints, but the underlying principle remains the same: freeze most of the model and train only what matters.
+The underlying principle is simple: freeze most of the model and train only what matters.

 Key Takeaways